Mythos finds. Moderne fixes. Every repo, at once.

 CVE-2026-22732: every way a Spring controller commits a response too early.

-Jonathan Schneider's detection-and-remediation recipe runs to twelve source files, 39 unit tests, and roughly 800 lines, with zero new framework code, and he built it in an afternoon.
+Moderne's detection-and-remediation recipe runs to twelve source files, 39 unit tests, and roughly 800 lines, with zero new framework code, built in an afternoon.
 It catches five code patterns that pattern matching misses: direct flush, print-writer, explicit Content-Length, helper indirection, and field stashing.

 Scanner output flows through MCP to a Moderne recipe to a distributed fix, with the coding agent as executor, identifying and applying CWE remediation recipes against the scanner output they already have.
 In the customer's own framing, deterministic recipes beat probabilistic agent fixes.